 March 27 – September 4, 2021

 This exhibition invites reflection on the experience of shelter, both our own and those around us.
 During the pandemic, many people have expressed a new awareness of their homes.
-For some the experience is idyllic, for others claustrophobic, and for others dangerous.
+For some the experience is idyllic, for some claustrophobic, and for some dangerous.
 Created well before the Covid-19 coronavirus changed lives across the globe, these artworks remind us of a prior time and urge us to see them now in a new light.

 Visions of the West